 It is dangerous to combine vinegar and hydrogen peroxide.

-Combining these two chemicals can form a substance known as peracetic acid, which can be harmful and caustic to many surfaces, including your skin.
+Combining these two chemicals can form peracetic acid, which can be harmful and caustic to many surfaces, including your skin.

 Toilet bowl cleaners, for example, are among the toxic household cleaning products.
 Many well-known brands contain ingredients that cause eye and lung irritation (phosphoric acid, sulfates, etc.).
-They represent a significant hazard to the environment because they are flushed down the toilet.
-Also, can contaminate underground water supplies and soils, and vegetation.
+They represent a significant environmental hazard because they are flushed down the toilet.
+Also, it can contaminate underground water supplies soils, and vegetation.
 In addition to cleaning products like these washing into rivers, toxic algal blooms can be triggered by excessive nutrients in the water.

 Bleach and Rubbing Alcohol